ThuyNT13/d3-practice/README.md

 Note the colors of the circles.
 The first two are updated to *pink* and the last, which was created under *enter*, is *purple*.
 The purple circle is the scenario where dynamically loading data happens.

-Given an array of JSON objects that can be used to store the attribute values, the data can be passed through `.data(data)`.
+Given an array of objects that can be used to store the attribute values, the data can be passed through `.data(data)`.
 This makes for a more maintainable whose values can be easily changed without disrupting code.

 ```js
 const width = 600, height = 400;